The Power He “Knows Not”

 Even if though it turns out — after the fact — that you couldn’t ever really *believe* him, Albus was much better at Explaining It All than Harry Potter.
 Even when he was just plain wrong.
 Like now.

 And yet, even though it wasn’t thanks to anything that he inherently was, or anything that he was aware that he did, by the time of the showdown in the Great Hall, Harry Potter WAS unquestionably the Master of the Elder wand.
+Even if he doesn’t understand why.

 Obviously, we need to take a closer look both at the issue of wand “mastery”, and, just possibly the whole issue of the Elder wand itself, while we’re at it.
-Because however the business allegedly works with ordinary wands, it doesn’t work with that one.
+Because however the business allegedly works with ordinary wands, it doesn’t work that way with that one.
 And no one (especially Rowling) seems to have considered that.

 Frankly, in DHs Rowling went overboard with attempts to explain something that she fairly obviously didn’t understand herself.
 She needed A to do B and for the result to be C (Translation: she needed Harry and Tom to face off and for Tom to blow himself up), and that's how it happened all right, but I think she hadn't a clue of how or why it worked.
 So she started prancing about sending up smoke screens, deploying mirrors, and making pronouncements that sounded vaguely “arcane”, and basically fleeing when none presueth, and none of it even fits together, let alone actually moves in concert in any kind of a rational sequence without simply falling apart.

 For that matter this isn’t the first time I’ve tried to make sense of it either.
-There are probably a number of artifacts from earlier attempts to sort out the possible ramifications of Harry Potter’s apparent mastery of that wand scattered about in a handful of other essays posted around this site.
+There are probably a number of artifacts left over from earlier attempts to sort out the possible ramifications of Harry Potter’s apparent mastery of that wand scattered about in a handful of other essays posted around this site.
 I’m not going to try to find and excise them, since someone might be able to make something useful out of some of them in a fanfic somewhere.
 But for this particular article, I went back to the basics.

 Issue #1: Wand “Mastery”